How can faculty promote a climate of academic integrity in the classroom?

 CET also hosts the Syllabus Template and Statement of Academic Conduct and Support Systems available here

 An Academic Integrity Ambassador is a designated faculty/ staff representative (typically in a USC school or college) who provides guidance to faculty within the school/ college about USC’s academic integrity standards and the procedures utilized by the university to respond to alleged academic integrity violations.

 The Office of Academic Integrity will review the report you submitted and either follow-up with you for additional information or assign the report to a staff member for review.

-Staff will schedule a meeting with the student(s) involved to determine if a violation occurred and, if so, the appropriate interventions and outcomes.
+Staff will schedule a meeting with the student(s) involved to determine if a violation occurred and, if so, assign the appropriate educational interventions and university outcomes.